Sabrina Erdely: Rolling Stone article: "The Catholic Church's Secret Sex-Crime Files"

 Erdely's 2011 story on Philadelphia's Catholic church, which alleged Charles Engelhardt, a priest at St Francis de Sales (pictured) sexually abused a minor, has been criticized for over-reliance on a dubious source.

 In 2011, Erdely reported a story for Rolling Stone about child abuse within the Roman Catholic Church in Philadelphia; the church had been under investigation in numerous cities since The Boston Globes exposé in 2002 of church protection of predatory priests.
 Erdely's article described a fifth grade altar boy referred to by the pseudonym "Billy Doe" whom "brutal attacks turned ... into a sullen, drug-addicted loner," alleging a "high-level conspiracy".
 Billy Doe was an adult when he made his accusations, resulting in criminal charges leading to the jailing of three church employees.
 Doe also filed a major civil suit against the church.

 Ralph Cipriano wrote in Newsweek that "Erdely didn't know or bother to find out ... that Billy had already told his story to the archdiocese, police, and a grand jury, and would subsequently retell it to two different juries in two criminal cases.
 And every time he told his story, the details kept changing."
 In the first iteration of the rape Billy Doe claimed to have endured, he was knocked unconscious, stripped, tied to a church altar with sashes, and anally raped on the altar for five hours.
 Subsequent iterations of the rape recounted by Doe were less dramatic; a final version omitted the five-hour altar anal rape.
 Instead, Billy Doe explained, he had been coerced into engaging in mutual masturbation.
 Cipriano criticized Erdely for failing to include information on Billy Doe's background that could have impugned his credibility; he had, for instance, been arrested six times, once while trafficking 56 bags of heroin.
 Doe's lawyer Slade McLaughlin, and David Clohessy, head of SNAP, have noted in response that substance abuse is a common reaction to childhood sexual abuse.

 When Erdely was covering the Billy Doe story, her husband was a criminal prosecutor for the District Attorney of Philadelphia, which was overseeing the case.
 Rolling Stone editors said that it was not a conflict of interest because he was not personally involved in the prosecution.
 William Anthony Donohue at the Catholic League denounced "malicious distortions of the kind found in Erdely's diatribe".

-The conviction of one church employee has since been overturned, and a new trial ordered for the one remaining (the third church employee died in prison while appealing his conviction).
+The conviction of one church employee, Msgr.
+William J. Lynn, has been overturned in 2013 due to the 1972 statute on child endangerment not applying to supervisors, and a new trial ordered for the one remaining (Rev. Charles Engelhardt, the third church employee, died in prison while appealing his conviction).
+In 2017 schoolteacher Bernard Shero saw his conviction quashed and pleaded no contest.